Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/RpiDevices.md

 ---

 Welcome to the cutting-edge realm of Raspberry Pi-powered devices at Edge Solution.
-Here, we delve into the innovative solutions crafted by Seeed Studios for edge computing, specifically tailored for Raspberry Pi CM4 customizable devices such as Human-Machine Interface (HMI) units and versatile edge controllers.
+Here, we delve into the innovative solutions crafted by Seeed Studio for edge computing, specifically tailored for Raspberry Pi CM4 customizable devices such as Human-Machine Interface (HMI) units and versatile edge controllers.
 Join us on a journey through the intricate landscape of these powerful devices, designed to empower your projects with seamless and efficient edge computing capabilities.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/ReTerminal/banner.png" style={{width:1000, height:'auto'}}/></div>